 Azure File Sync full AD is already supported without any extra steps.
 If you are always accessing the Azure File Share through a file server with a sync agent, then you don’t need to follow the steps mentioned above.
 Full AD support is automatic via the file sync agent.

 The good news is, if you want to access the file share directly in Azure which is part of Azure File Sync, those ACLs will be maintained without any extra step on your part.
-You can now access the azure files directly if you wanted to, it’s phenomenal this is now just really a transparent authentication authorization ACLs on Azure files just with regular active directory which could be housed on-premises, it could be hybrid domain controllers in IaaS VMs, it could be all in Azure it doesn’t matter but now I can have a completely transparent experience for the end-user.
+You can now access the azure files directly if you wanted to, it’s phenomenal this is now just really a transparent authentication authorization ACLs on Azure files just with a regular active directory which could be housed on-premises, it could be hybrid domain controllers in IaaS VMs, it could be all in Azure it doesn’t matter but now I can have a completely transparent experience for the end-user.

 If you are using file sync, then you probably want to use it everywhere, including via IaaS Azure File Sync VM instead of going direct to the Azure File Share.
 This is because AFS can only do immediate sync when the changes happen via a sync agent.
 The changes made directly to the Azure file share can take up to 24 hours+ to sync down to the sync agents because, at the time of this writing, Microsoft does not do real-time change detection in the file share.
 However, you can leverage the Invoke-AzStorageSyncChangeDetection to sync back the changes on-premises, but this will work for small data sets.
-Keep in mind that this will fail after 10K objects.

 As described in this article, I’m connected directly to Azure files, I can access the ACLs just using my SMB connection and they are enforced that’s kind of the key point so this could be a pure serverless now file share capability, and I should point out that it’s not super important because I’m actually in a different region so the client domain-joined machine is in US South Central the file share was in US West Central so it is working across regions because they’re SMB3+ so it can be serverless or it could be part of Azure file sync and I can still go ahead and access that share.